Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 - Aesthetically pleasing
 - Visually interesting
 - Doesn't overload the user with too much information
-- Gives them the option to learn more with links to relevant Stories
+- Gives them the option to learn more with links to relevant sites

 #### **Client Stories**
+"As a user of this site, I want to easily find relevant information on fast fashion & sustainable fashion"

+"As a user of this site, I want to learn more on fast/sustaianble fashion that is not preachy"

+"As a user of this site, I want inspiration and ideas on what I can do to make a difference"

+"As a user of this site, I want to learn about practical ways I can become more sustainable"

+"As a user of this site, I want to know what alternatives there are to high street and fast fashion brands"

 ---
 #### **Wireframes**
 As part of the design process wireframes were created for Desktop, Tablet and Mobile screen sizes using [Balsamiq](https://balsamiq.com/)